-Max Corbacho is an independent artist born in the southwest of Spain, in the province of Badajoz.
+Max Corbacho is an independent artist born in 1966 in the southwest of Spain, in the province of Badajoz.
+This vast land dotted with oaks where he spent the first years of his life is perhaps the deepest track that marks his music.
+Starry summer nights, the caress of the night breeze, the soothing song of crickets, immense horizons, deeply blue skies and silence.
 This enormous land sprinkled of oaks where he was born and he spent the first years of his life, is perhaps the deeper track than marks his music.
 Starred nights of summer, the caress of the nocturnal breeze, the sedative song of the crickets, immense horizons, deeply blue skies and silence.

 The extremely dense and hypnotic sonic landscapes of Max Corbacho are a constant reference to these elements, elements which condense and act as catalysts, pointing to the essence of the great and ineffable mystery of our existence.
 Corbacho’s s musical expression has the ability to enter us in this wonderful mystery.

 His musical trajectory began, after making guitar studies, in local rock bands and, after some years like a guitar player, slowly become interested in electronic music.
 First with legendary bands like Tangerine Dream or musicians such as Richard Burmer and Vangelis.
-Later, his influences include artists such as Brian Eno, Robert Rich, Steve Roach, Vidna Obmana, Alio Die, Michael Stearns.
+Later, his influences include artists such as Robert Rich, Steve Roach, Vidna Obmana, Alio Die, Michael Stearns, etc.

 In 1999, his first work, Vestiges was produced.
 Soon the prestigious online store Backroads Music chose this album as one of the best of 2000, and Vestiges became one of the more highly praised Space-ambient CDs around that time.
 Vestiges was considered a sincere, touching, powerful work, full of mystery.